Nimmly/redux-generator-cli/README.md

 - Generate Actions, Slice, Types files for the given name

 ## Installing
-> npm i -g redux-generate-cli
+> npm i -g redux-generator-cli

 ## Usage
+Go to your root folder of a project and run

 >redux-init